Logo

 Twitter Wikimedia Commons

 I’m a computational cognitive scientist researching persuasion and influence.
-Most recently I've worked on developing experiments to evaluate AI persuasiveness, for OpenAI, UK AISI, and at Transluce.
-For my PhD I studied political persuasion at MIT, then was a research fellow at Stanford evaluating the capability of AI to simulate human attitudes.
+Most recently I've worked on evaluating AI persuasion for OpenAI¹, UK AISI², and Transluce.
+For my PhD I studied generative models³ and political persuasion⁴ at MIT, then worked on simulating human experiments⁵ at Stanford.

 I’m currently organizing the first Workshop on AI, Manipulation and Information Integrity at IASEAI 2026.
-Submit an abstract by Jan 10!
+Submit an abstract by Jan 10, or join the Apart Research Hackathon on Jan 9!

 image